Today on The Gottman Relationship Blog, we are thrilled to invite back Zach Brittle, LMHC, who we featured as a guest blogger back in September.

 The internet’s frequent intrusion into our personal lives is often fueled by (and blamed on) the unremitting demands of the workplace.

-As we promised in Monday’s post on The Gottman Relationship Blog, today we bring you a short and sweet overview of Dr. Gottman’s skills for Active Listening*.
+A short and sweet overview of Dr. Gottman’s skills for Active Listening*.

 Last week on The Gottman Relationship Blog, we talked about the ubiquity of multitasking in the Digital Age and its contributions to our endlessly distractible, reliably forgetful, and attention-deficient modern world.